As a guitar player, one of the best things you can do to improve your skills is to practice.

 Here are some of the benefits of having a good amplifier in your setup.

-It reduces the need for you to haul large equipments around
+- It reduces the need for you to haul large equipment around

 Things to consider before buy a modeling amp

 1. Is it a Head or Combo amp?

 This is probably one of the most important things you need to consider before you buy a guitar modeling amplifier.

 Simply put a combo amp is one which has one or more speakers in the wooden casing while a head or regular amp does not include the speakers.

 Basically there is no difference in quality between the two types.

 The only difference is what you want to use them for.
 For example if you play a lot of outdoor gigs, then a head amp is recommended as you get more power when setting it up.